Will FDA Heed Its Outside Experts' Advice On COVID-19 Vaccines?

 But the expert panel raised concerns about the expedited regulatory path, including details of the clinical studies the agency will rely on to determine if the potential benefits of the vaccines outweigh the risks.

-While the FDA generally goes along with the advice of its advisory committees, it's not clear how the agency will heed its warnings.
+While the FDA generally goes along with the advice of its advisory committees, it's not clear how the agency will heed the panel's warnings.

-"We were trying to decide whether or not the way this is moving forward is acceptable to us, and you saw a lot of pushback," said committee member Dr. Paul Offit during a discussion with reporters organized by Georgetown University Friday morning.
+"We were trying to decide whether or not the way this is moving forward is acceptable to us, and you saw a lot of pushback," said committee member Dr. Paul Offit during a discussion Friday morning with reporters organized by Georgetown University.

 Health